 • Schools that seek to attract and recruit international families to create an internationally-diverse student community, regardless of the curriculum they offer

-• Schools that offer more internationally-styled curriculum such as the International Baccalaureate programmes, the International Primary Curriculum and International Middle Years Curriculum.
+• Schools that offer more internationally-styled curricula such as the International Baccalaureate programmes, the International Primary Curriculum and International Middle Years Curriculum.
 Some schools offering the International General Certificate of Secondary Education (for students at age 16), which was originally intended for British schools abroad, but which some believe are more rigorous than the regular GCSEs, while others suggest they are better preparation for A-Levels (or the International Baccalaureate Diploma) which lead to university entry

 • Schools that feature instruction in many mother tongue languages as part of the academic programme